cdrummey216/whoami/whoami.md

 ### What is it?

 Truth is difficult to define.
 There is observable truth, personal truth, higher truth, shared truths.
 The most reliable and undeniable of truths are those that are observable.
 These truths are the things that happen in real-time.
 Not all truths are observable, however, so what becomes of the truths that we are closest to our hearts and souls?
 Are they somehow 'less than' in relation to obserable truths?
 No, they are equal.
-Personal truth is externalized by the self.
-Observable truth is the self.
+Personal truth is externalized by the Self.
+Observable truth is the Self.
 Either way, they both appear in reality to a third party as observable events.
 Two truths will always be in balance in relation to their 'truthfulness'.
 Truth is a property that is binary (true/not true) and has a universal scope.
 Something that is true cannot be more or less true than another thing that is true.
 To put it differently, comparing two truths in their 'truthfulness' is meaningless because the ratio between truths is 1:1.

 ### Why is the ratio of truths 1:1?